kmkinnaird/SDS220-fall2021/syllabus/_build/html/_sources/intro.md

 Please read the syllabus this week and complete these tasks to help shape our community.
 If you have questions about the syllabus, please ask them!
 :::

+## Course Acknowledgements

+Parts of this course - including slides, activities, and notes - will be from a variety of sources.
+Materials will be appropriately attributed and will be used in keeping with copyright and fair use laws.